ballerina-platform/ballerina-spec/beps/con-jms/1365_support_jms_destination_per_svc.md

   # Represents configurations for JMS topic subscription.
   #
   # + topicName - The name of the topic to subscribe to
+  # + noLocal - If true then any messages published to the topic using this session's connection, or any other connection
+  #             with the same client identifier, will not be added to the durable subscription.
   # + consumerType - The message consumer type
   # + subscriberName - the name used to identify the subscription
   public type TopicConfig record {|
     *CommonDestinationConfig;
     string topicName;
+    boolean noLocal = false;
     jms:ConsumerType consumerType = jms:DEFAULT;
     string subscriberName?;
   |};